Barcelona’s most iconic churches

 The black Madonna

-One of the main things to do in Montserrat is worship the black Madonna, which attracts many visitors and pilgrims throughout the year.
+One of the main attractions in Montserrat is worshipping the Black Madonna, which draws many visitors and pilgrims throughout the year.
 The varnishes and incense changed the color of the beech wood.

 In the heart of Girona’s historic quarter, the Girona Cathedral has an imposing façade that captivates visitors.
-Its Catalan Gothic style is unique worldwide, with a massive central nave only by its buttresses.
+Its Catalan Gothic style is unique worldwide, with a massive central nave, marked only by its buttresses.
 Making it the most significant Gothic church without pillars in Europe.
 This gives a sense of space like no other church in the world.
-It is a true marvel that you can visit by train or car since Girona is easy to reach from Barcelona.
+It is a true marvel that you can visit by train or car, as Girona is easily accessible from Barcelona.

 Immortalized in the Game of Thrones show

 In the popular TV series Game of Thrones, the Girona Cathedral was filmed for several key scenes.
-One of the most memorable scenes involves the cathedral in the sixth season when it serves as the backdrop for the dramatic chase sequence between Arya Stark and the Waif.
+One of the most memorable scenes features the cathedral in the sixth season, serving as the backdrop for the dramatic chase sequence between Arya Stark and the Waif.

 During this scene, Arya is seen fleeing through the streets of Braavos with the Waif in pursuit.
 The chase culminates in Arya ascending the iconic staircase, where she eventually evades her pursuer by jumping off a ledge into the narrow streets below.